 To launch runs on remote Linux hosts, you can directly access a load sharing facility (LSF) server farm.
+Vivado allows all cluster commands to be configured through Tcl.
 For information, see this link in the Vivado Design Suite User Guide: Implementation (UG904) [Ref 19].